ndalcin/hogwarts/README.md

 App.js -->

--Primary stateful component
+* Primary stateful component
--state structure: { greased: boolean, sortType: string }
+* state structure: { greased: boolean, sortType: string }
--As state changes, array of hogs passed down to HogList will change -How do we get the app's state to change when filter changes or greased is checked/unchecked?
+* As state changes, array of hogs passed down to HogList will change
+* How do we get the app's state to change when filter changes or greased is checked/unchecked?

 Filter.js -->

--has dropdown for filter type
+* has dropdown for filter type
--has checkbox for greased vs ungreased
+* has checkbox for greased vs ungreased
--how do we get the changes on the filter component to the hoglist component?
+* how do we get the changes on the filter component to the hoglist component?

 HogList.js -->

--probably just a container component
+* probably just a container component
--Maps over the sorted hogs array (coming in as props from App) -Renders a HogTile for each hog in array (don't forget unique keys!)
+* Maps over the sorted hogs array (coming in as props from App)
+* Renders a HogTile for each hog in array (don't forget unique keys!)
--pass hog object to HogTile as props
+* pass hog object to HogTile as props

 HogTile.js -->

--class based component so that it can get its own image (getImage function) -how will get the additional details to display on a user's click?
+* class based component so that it can get its own image (getImage function)
+* how will get the additional details to display on a user's click?